nyorain/ny/doc/config.md

 #endif NY_WithX11
 ```

-The example above would refuse to compile/link on systems where ny was built without x11 support,
+Without the compile time siwtch, the example above would refuse to compile/link on systems where ny was built
-e.g. windows.
+without x11 support, e.g. windows.

-Alternatively applications might just refuse to compile if they really depend on a
+Alternatively applications might actively choose to just refuse to compile if they really depend on a
 ny feature:

 ```cpp